What does NEMMC do exactly?

 How often do you “spray” for mosquitos?

-“Spraying” for mosquitos is also known as Adulticiding.
+“Spraying” is a commonly used term used in place of Adulticiding.
+Adulticiding is the treatment of adult flying mosquitos, which works to knock down the current flying population.
 This part of our service is very controlled and only permitted by boards of health in certain towns.
 If virus is detected, many variables will come into play to do the proper treatment based on the Best Management Plan for that town.
 Visit Towns We Serve to learn what services we provide for your town.

 Can you “spray” my house?